utopia-foss/dantro/doc/philosophy.rst

 ==============================

 :py:mod:`dantro` aims to be a general package for handling, processing, and visualizing hierarchically organized data using a uniform interface.
-This page gives an overview of key design concepts of dantro.
+This page gives an overview of the key design concepts of dantro.

 .. contents::
     :local: